What Makes a Startup Idea 'VC Backable'?

-There are several monetization types you can use:
+There are several API monetization strategies you can use:

-Pay by API call is a monetization model where you charge for each request made towards your API.
-This can be done by charging each individual call, or you package it in bundles.
+Pay by API call is a monetization model where you charge for each request made toward your API.
+This can be done by charging each call or packaging it in bundles.
 For example, $10 for 100 API calls.

-Pay for data consumed is an obvious model where the customer pays for the data consumed or uploaded.
-This can also be set up so the payment is based on every single bit used.
+Pay for data consumed is a simple monetization model where the customer pays for downloaded data.
+This can also be set up, so the payment is based on every single bit used.
 And it also can be done in bulk, where the customer pays for every MB or GB used (depending on the specific use case).

 The flat subscription model allows users to access the whole API for a flat fee without any usage limits (within reason).
-This can be used for data types that don't change too often, so it doesn't make sense to call the API all the time.
-One such example is currency exchange, which is usually fixed once per day.
+This can be used for data types that don't change too often, so frequently calling the API doesn't make sense.
+One such example is the weather forecast, which doesn't change throughout the day.

 Paying for available endpoints is a similar subscription model to a flat one.
 The only difference is you're getting access to only a specific subset of data for a flat fee.
-You must pay separately for access to other parts of the data (other API endpoints).
+You must pay separately to access other parts of the data (other API endpoints).

 Pay by the number of apps using the API is a flat-based monetization model where a single app has full access to the API for a fixed fee.
-But you as a developer/company are paying for every app/project using that API.
+But a developer or a company pays for every app/project that uses this API.

 Commission based payment model is perfect for situations where the benefit is very clear in monetary terms.
-For example, if you have a payment processor API and take 1% out of each transaction.
-This is a transparent and predictable payment model with a clear return on investment (ROI).
+For example, if you have a payment processor API where you take a 1% commission on every transaction.
+This is a transparent and predictable payment model with a clear return on investment (ROI) for the end user.

 Companies and individuals can use API monetization for several reasons:

 Getting new customers is somewhat unexpected but a brilliant thing to do.
 You can even make the API free to use.
-Most companies likely have a lot of data that their clients consider useful.
-And exposing the API for free exposes you as a company to your potential customers.
-Free advertising that positions you as an expert in your industry.
+Most companies probably have a lot of data that their clients might find useful.
+And exposing this data through an API for free puts you (as a company) in front of potential customers.

-Easier developer talent-hiring follows a similar logic as getting new customers.
+Easier talent hiring follows a similar logic as getting new customers.
 But now, you are targeting software developers.
-Let's say the developers see that you are developing cool technology.
+Let's say developers see that you are developing cool technology.
 In that case, they are more likely to be drawn to your company.
 And more likely to want to work with you.
 This is, again, free advertising.